MAGALA-RICHARD/apsimNGpy/doc/getting started.rst

 The quickest alternative for all the above is to temporarily provide the APSIM ``bin`` path using a context manager.
-This approach is useful for short scripts or interactive sessions and assumes that you do **not** import any other ``apsimNGpy`` modules outside of the :mod:`~apsimNGpy.core.config` module before entering the with block as shown below:
+This approach is useful for short scripts or interactive sessions and assumes that you do **not** import any other ``apsimNGpy`` modules outside of the :mod:`~apsimNGpy.config` module before entering the with block as shown below:

 .. code-block:: python

-   from apsimNGpy.core.config import apsim_bin_context
+   from apsimNGpy.config import apsim_bin_context
    with apsim_bin_context(
        apsim_bin_path=r"your_apsim_binary_path"):
        from apsimNGpy.core.apsim import ApsimModel